herbertquick/meandering-minutiae/README.md

-- 👋 Hi, I’m @meandering-minutiae
+- 👋 Hi, I’m @Herbert-Quick
-- 👀 I’m interested in pursuing a career in computational physics
+- 👀 I’m interested in pursuing a career in software development
-- 🌱 I’m currently learning foundational knowledge in C, C++, Python and SQL
+- 🌱 I’m currently learning foundational knowledge in Python and C
 - 💞️ I’m looking to collaborate on projects and research in acoustics and optics
 - 📫 How to reach me ...